blgorman/MCW-SQL-Server-hybrid-cloud/Hands-on lab/HOL step-by step - SQL Server hybrid cloud.md

        SELECT * FROM Sales.ResellerSalesCurrent
     ```

-12. Execute the following code to verify that you are returning the correct number of rows.
+12. Execute the following code to verify that you are returning 60855 rows.

     ```sql
     SELECT COUNT(*) FROM Sales.ResellerSales